iamjatinchauhan/web-dev-notes/README.md

-# CWDC-ZTM
+# Complete Web Developer Notes
-All resources and notes from the Complete Web Developer in 2020: Zero to Mastery course
+All resources and notes from the CWDC-ZTM

 ## 	How The Internet Works